wso2-attic/esb-connectors/concur-connector/concur-connector-1.0.0/org.wso2.carbon.connector/README.txt

 Note:
 	This test suite can execute based on two scenarios.
-		1. Use the given test account and parameters. - in this scenario you only need to replace apiUrl, accessToken and user in property file
+		1. Use the given test account and parameters at the end of the file. - in this scenario you only need to replace apiUrl, accessToken and user in property file
-		2. Setup new concur account and follow all the instruction given below
+		2. Setup new concur account and follow all the instruction given below in step 9.

 Steps to follow in setting integration test.
  1. Download ESB 4.8.1 from official website.
  2. Deploy following patches.
             special-char-on-get
             multipart-patch
 	    PATCH for XSLT with local entry
  3. Navigate to location "/wso2esb-4.8.1/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.

 		Message Formatters :-